 Do German-speaking students also have to prove their language skills?

-Yes, we are a bilingual programme, so the following requirements apply to all students: After the 1st study period (semesters 1-3), you must demonstrate sufficient knowledge of English at level B2 of the Common European Framework of Reference.
+Yes, we are a bilingual programme, so the following requirements apply to all students: After the first study period (semesters 1-3), you must demonstrate sufficient knowledge of English at level B2 of the Common European Framework of Reference.

 The following proof will be accepted:

 a) Presentation of a certificate of achievement for (at least) the course English 7 (B2 CEFR) from the Z3-Language Center of the University of Applied Sciences and Arts, Hannover.